jsmith982004/trial/README.md

 ### File 10: `backend/catalogue_mgmt_service/src/apis/services/v1/unverifiedShopSync.service.js`

 **Why the code is there & What it is doing:**
-This file manages the provisioning of catalogs for new, unverified, or bulk-imported merchants (such as those imported from Google Maps).
-New shops suffer from the "cold start" problem, where their digital storefronts are completely empty upon registration.
-This service listens for new unverified shop creations, identifies their geographic location using `shopGeo.service.js`, and automatically clones the appropriate pre-compiled geographic catalog (via `geoHierarchy.service.js`) into the shop's personal `customcatalogs` collection.
-This instantly provides the merchant with a highly relevant, localized, and fully populated catalog, requiring minimal manual configuration on their end.
+- **Purpose:** Manages catalog provisioning for new, unverified, or bulk-imported merchants (e.g., Google Maps imports).
+- **Problem Solved:** Eliminates the "cold start" problem by preventing digital storefronts from appearing empty upon registration.
+- **Automation:** Uses `shopGeo.service.js` to find a new shop's location and automatically clones the appropriate hierarchical catalog into their personal `customcatalogs` collection.

 **The Full Code:**
 ```js